softwareguru/airflowsummit-website/site/content/en/workshops/_index.md

 ---

-On June 3rd, we will have the following preconference workshops:
+On August 25th, we will have the following preconference workshops:

 ---